dduan/duan.ca/articles/2021/01/03/human-grade-toml-parser-in-swift.md

 can do the following:

 1. parse a list of top-level constructs
-2. iterate over this list, gradually assembly the complete TOML object.
+2. iterate over this list, gradually assembly the complete TOML object

-Each of these 2 steps can contain errors.
-To make the parser *human-grade*, the errors must not propagate by disrupting the parsing logic's control flow.
-In Swift, this means the code don't throw the conceptual errors, instead, the top-level constructs include error as a possible value:
+Errors could exist from each of these two steps To make the parser *human-grade*, the errors must not propagate by disrupting the parsing logic.
+In Swift, this means the code don't throw the (conceptual) errors, instead, the top-level constructs include error as a possible value:

 ```swift
 enum TopLevel: Equatable {